AVSystem/developer-zone/docs/index.md

 ## Join our community on Discord

-Join us on [Discord](https://discord.avsystem.com/) to get in touch with the AVSystem experts and to meet fellow LwM2M developers.
+Join us on <a href="https://discord.avsystem.com/" target="_blank">Discord</a> to get in touch with AVSystem experts and to meet fellow LwM2M developers.

 <a href="https://discord.avsystem.com/" target="_blank">
 ![Join Discord](img/discord.png)